-Books to briefcases: The centerpiece of Lexington Green, just north of Fayette Mall, is Joseph-Beth Booksellers, one of the region’s largest independent bookstores.
-A large, attractive store with CDs, gifts, and a good restaurant as well as books, "Jo-Beth" is a favorite see-and-be-seen spot for Central Kentuckians.
-Lexington Green also includes a variety of small specialty shops, including Leather, Inc., and the locally owned specialty women's clothing store World's Apart.
+Books to briefcases to food and fashion: The centerpiece of Lexington Green, just north of Fayette Mall, is Joseph-Beth Booksellers, one of the region’s largest independent bookstores.
+A large, attractive store with CDs, gifts, and a good restaurant as well as books, “Jo-Beth” is a favorite see-and-be-seen spot.
+Lexington Green is also home to LOFT, Chico's, EVEREVE, Logan’s, Total Wine and more.

 Other Fashionable Places

 Women’s clothing boutiques in Lexington suit a wide range of personal tastes — from furry to funky.
 Shop around a little, and you just may decide that Lexington should be called the “clothes-horse capital of the world.”

 There’s always something tempting on display in the windows of Bella Rose, 126 West Maxwell Street (between downtown and the University of Kentucky campus).
 This women’s boutique offers fashions for all occasions, casual to formal, and carries such chic lines as Nicole Miller, Shoshanna and Milly.

 Tucked away at 867 East High Street in Chevy Chase is AJ's, a little boutique that can drop some big names - like Trina Turk, DVF, Tori Burch and Tibi.
 Dazzling designs and friendly service are the shop's hallmarks.

 Hopscotch, on Clay Avenue, offers classic children’s apparel for newborns through preteens, plus a charming assortment of wooden toys and stuffed animals.